SAP-samples/ui5-typescript-walkthrough/steps/08/README.md

 ![](https://sdk.openui5.org/docs/topics/loio0eb579e2f2a64c5a9894086322c7faa0_LowRes.png "An input field and a description displaying the value of the input field \(No visual changes to last step\(")

 <sup>*An input field and a description displaying the value of the input field \(No visual changes to last step\)*</sup>

+You can access the live preview by clicking on this link: [🔗 Live Preview of Step 8](https://sap-samples.github.io/ui5-typescript-walkthrough/step-08/index-cdn.html).

+To download the solution for this step as a zip file, just choose the link here: [📥 Download Solution for Step 8](https://sap-samples.github.io/ui5-typescript-walkthrough/ui5-typescript-walkthrough-step-08.zip).

 ***

 ### Coding